 - The Wealth Effect is real.
 Euphoria accompanies rising 401(k) and home values, and it helps to keep Americans complacent.
 We are more willing to spend.
-We are eager to take on debt and less inclined to question whether all of this artificial stimulus is really a good idea.
+We are eager to take on debt and less inclined to question whether all of this artificial stimulus is a good idea.

 - Today’s central bankers recognize no limits on their power to intervene.
 The term “bond vigilante” was created in a prior era of central banking.
-Back then, nobody considered the possibility the central bank would step in as the buyer of last resort when private-sector bond investors began demanding higher interest rates to compensate for risk.
+Back then, nobody considered the possibility the central bank would step in as the buyer of last resort when private-sector bond investors began demanding higher interest rates to compensate for the risk.
 Today, absolutely nothing is off the table.

 As powerful as the Fed may be, it is important to remember a few key points.
 Fundamentals do matter: